ayesha-ba/ayesha-ba.github.io/README.md

 4. Boosted revenue by successfully implementing the repayment plan functionality, a critical feature in 'byondpro' product.
 Additionally, I delivered a tokenized payment solution in 'opuspay,' enhancing revenue streams in both products within a 6-month period.

 5. Achieved a 20% revenue increase by successfully implementing agency payment functionality within Byondcloud product.

+6. Initiated and oversaw the successful implementation of an RFID system, resulting in a remarkable 20% improvement in inventory accuracy and a 15% reduction in losses for Gold Seal Products.
+This strategic system also optimized production scheduling, leading to a 10% increase in revenue due to more efficient operations.

+7. I conducted a comprehensive requirement gap analysis for the Logistic One project, my first project assignment, which I had been developing without a dedicated Business Analyst for six months.
+Successfully identified and addressed critical gaps in the project's analysis phase, ensuring a more informed and efficient project trajectory.

+8. Drove complete user satisfaction within a tight 5-month timeline for the SFA project through a collaborative approach.
+Facilitated a series of effective Teams and face-to-face workshops involving end users, the marketing team, and the development team.
+Executed three iterative cycles to refine the initial application improvements that were initially rejected by users, resulting in an optimally aligned and well-received solution.